Persimm0n1/CODTECH-TASK2/README.md

 # CODTECH-TASK2
+## Name: Naman Sharma
+## Company: CODTECH IT SOLUTIONS
+## ID: CT8ML1749
+## Domain: Machine Learning
+## Durations: July to August 2024
 ---

-# Object Generation Using Diffusers and Transformers
+# Image Generation Using Diffusers and Transformers

 This project demonstrates how to generate images based on prompts using Stable Diffusion and Transformers.